CoLRev-Environment/search-query/README.md

 ## Not what you are looking for?

-This Python package was developed with purpose of integrating it into other literature management tools.
+This Python package was developed with the purpose of integrating it into other literature management tools.
 If that isn't your use case, it might be useful for you to look at these related tools:

 - [LitSonar](https://litsonar.com/)
 - [Polyglot](https://sr-accelerator.com/#/polyglot)